metacpan/metacpan-cpan-extracted/distros/P/Promise-ES6/README.md

 - 2) The unhandled rejection happens via an uncaught exception (even within the constructor).

+# LEAK DETECTION

+It’s easy to create inadvertent memory leaks using promises.
+As of version 0.07, any Promise::ES6 instances that are created while `$Promise::ES6::DETECT_MEMORY_LEAKS` is set to a truthy value are “leak-detect-enabled”, which means that if they survive until their original process’s global destruction, a warning is triggered.

+**NOTE:** If your application needs recursive promises (e.g., to poll iteratively for completion of a task), `use feature 'current_sub'` may help you avoid memory leaks.

 # SEE ALSO

 If you’re not sure of what promises are, there are several good introductions to the topic.
 You might start with
 [this one](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises).

+Promise::ES6 serves much the same role as [Future](https://metacpan.org/pod/Future) but exposes a standard, cross-language API rather than a proprietary one.

+CPAN contains a number of other modules that implement promises.
+Promise::ES6’s distinguishing features are simplicity and lightness.
+By design, it implements **just** the standard Promise API and doesn’t assume you use, e.g., [AnyEvent](https://metacpan.org/pod/AnyEvent).